bootkitsbook/fwimplants/README.md

 password: infected

-All samples provided only for enducation purpuses.
+All samples are provided only for educational purposes!